nitroin/manuelserra.site/contents/posts/hello-world.md

 [pretty heavy weight](https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4)
-on the browser because we need to download and parse all our bundle (and all the frameworks and dependencies we're relaying on) before display the first pixel of your app, this can take some moment if the bundle is not trivial or not optimized.
+on the browser because we need to download and parse all our bundle (and all the frameworks and dependencies we're relaying on) before display the first pixel of your app, this can take some time if the bundle is not trivial or not optimized.

 _Disclaimer: you can optimize **SPAs** too obv (chunks, defer render, Suspense, lazy), but that's not the point here._